KIVagant/staticus/Readme.md

 1. Select a URL from the list.
 2. Send a POST request to any resource route with the same type and add the parameter uri=*chosen-uri*.

-You can attach another search adapters and actions for different resource types.
+- You can attach another search adapters and actions for different resource types.
+- You can configure ACL config for searching with Actions::ACTION_SEARCH command.

 #### Search example